Sumitlasiwa/HousePricePredictor/README.md

 pandas, scikit-learn, matplotlib, seaborn, etc.

 ## Dataset
-The dataset used for this project contains various features such as the number of bedrooms, square footage, main road accessiblity, and other relevant metrics that influence house prices.
+The dataset used for this project contains various features such as the number of bedrooms, area, main road accessiblity, and other relevant metrics that influence house prices.
 It is available in CSV format in the `data/` directory.

 ## License
 This project is open source and available under the MIT License.